Difference Between MySQL and MSSQL

 Key differences between MySQL and MSSQL

-- Both MySQL vs MSSQL work well on Linux and Windows environment.
-However, MSSQL was originally developed for windows platform while MySQL natively integrates with Linux and LAMP technology stack.
+- Both MySQL vs. MSSQL work well on Linux and Windows environments.
+However, MSSQL was originally developed for the Windows platform, while MySQL natively integrates with Linux and LAMP technology stack.

 - GNU GPL edition of MySQL is freely available with source code.
-Whereas MSSQL is a proprietary software, its use entails purchasing licenses which in turn costs significantly for enterprise applications with multiple databases.
+Whereas MSSQL is proprietary software, its use entails purchasing licenses, which costs significantly for enterprise applications with multiple databases.

-- Both MySQL vs MSSQL Server behave well with multiple programming languages.
-Both RDBMS can be integrated with Java, PHP, C++, Python, Ruby, Visual Basic, Delphi, Go and R. However, MySQL additionally supports certain programming languages like Perl and Haskel which make it more popular among a wide range of developer community.
+- Both MySQL and MSSQL servers behave well with multiple programming languages.
+Java, PHP, C++, Python, Ruby, Visual Basic, Delphi, Go, and R are programming languages that can be integrated with RDBMS.
+However, MySQL additionally supports specific programming languages like Perl and Haskel, making it more popular among a wide range of developer communities.

 - MySQL supports a wide range of storage engines.
-In addition, a programmer has at his disposal an alternative to use a plug-in storage engine.
+In addition, a programmer has an alternative to using a plug-in storage engine at his disposal.
 In contrast, MSSQL offers only one storage engine.
-Thus, MySQL offers better flexibility in terms of storage engine.
+Thus, MySQL provides better flexibility in terms of storage engines.

-- MSSQL empowers users to avail the benefit of row-based filtering which is achieved in a database by database way.
-At the same time, filtered data is temporarily held in a separate database.
-In comparison, MySQL requires users to filter rows, tables or users by individual databases.
+- MSSQL empowers users to take advantage of row-based filtering, which is achieved at the database level.
+In this approach, the filtered data is temporarily stored in a separate database.
+MySQL requires users to filter rows, tables, or users by individual databases.
 Hence, the filtering mechanism used in MSSQL is more optimized.

 - In MySQL, data backup is a cumbersome process.
-Back-ups are usually taken as SQL statements, though, minimizes the chances of data corruption in upgrading one edition of MySQL to the other.
-But, execution of multiple SQL statements while taking backup restoration is time-consuming.
-On the other hand, MSSQL neither blocks the database during back-up nor does the developer required to bear a time consuming back process making it simpler and straight-forward.
+Taking backups as SQL statements helps minimize the chances of data corruption when upgrading one edition of MySQL to another.
+But, the execution of multiple SQL statements while taking backup restoration is time-consuming.
+On the other hand, MSSQL neither blocks the database during backup nor does the developer required to bear a time-consuming back process making it simpler and straightforward.

-- Both MySQL and MSSQL stores data as binary collections.
+- Both MySQL and MSSQL store data as binary collections.
 MySQL allows other processes to access and manipulate database files at runtime.
 However, MSSQL does not offer access and manipulation of its managed files.
-It constrains unauthorized access to the database binaries and securing the data integrity.
+It constrains unauthorized access to the database binaries and secures the data integrity.
 On this count, MSSQL offers better security constraints than MySQL.

-- MSSQL server is available in multiple editions ranging from Enterprise, Express, Web, Standard, Business intelligence, and Workgroup.
+- MSSQL server is available in multiple editions from Enterprise, Express, Web, Standard, Business Intelligence, and Workgroup.
 While MySQL is mainly available as Community and Enterprise editions.

 - MyISAM and InnoDB are the distinctive features of MySQL.
-These engines are configurable which allow the developer to perform very different design and programming.
-On the other hand, while creating a database programmer do not explicitly specify different engines.
+These configurable engines allow the developer to perform very different designs and programming.
+On the other hand, while creating a database, programmers do not explicitly specify various engines.

 MySQL vs MSSQL Comparison Table